Find Affordable College Courses

 Ithaca, NY

-Cornell University did quite well in this year’s ranking of the best places for communication and journalism students to get a master’s degree.
-It came in at #9 on the list.
-Located in the small city of Ithaca, Cornell is a private not-for-profit college with a very large student population.
+Cornell University landed the #9 spot in the 2023 rankings for the best value master’s degree communication and journalism programs.
+Located in the city of Ithaca, Cornell is a private not-for-profit college with a very large student population.

 The average tuition and fees for an out-of-state graduate students at Cornell are $30,006 a year.

-Cornell not only placed well in our value ranking, but it is also #2 on our Best Communication & Journalism Master’s Degree Schools in the Middle Atlantic Region list.
+Cornell also made our Best Communication & Journalism Master’s Degree Schools in the Middle Atlantic Region list, coming in at #2.

 Read full report on Communication & Journalism at Cornell University